Western Gardening Blog

 A Simple Flowerpot Design Tip: Take Your Flowers From “Meh” to “Wow!”

 Looking for a design tip to make your flowerpots look prettier this summer?
 Combine flowers of different heights!
-Planting flowers of different heights can help you create a lot of visual interest.
+Planting flowers of different heights can help you create visual interest.
 Think of a city skyline or a beautiful mountain range.
-There are...
+There are different...